daytonaio/content/definitions/20240819_definition_continuous delivery _cd_.md

 ---
-title: 'Continuous delivery (CD)'
+title: "Continuous delivery (CD)"
 description:
-  'Continuous delivery (CD) is a software engineering practice in which incremental code changes are built, tested, and deployed automatically to production environments using progressive delivery techniques.
-It enables rapid delivery of features and fixes to users by reducing manual handoffs and allowing for controlled, incremental releases.'
+  "Continuous delivery (CD) is a software engineering practice in which incremental code changes are built, tested, and deployed automatically to production environments using progressive delivery techniques.
+It enables rapid delivery of features and fixes to users by reducing manual handoffs and allowing for controlled, incremental releases."
 ---

 # Continuous delivery (CD)